Peter D Fisher - writer

 I now needed to learn how to write a novel.
 I completed an undergraduate certificate in creative writing, and followed this up with an MA in the subject from Lancaster University, graduating in 2007.
 I later returned to university to successfully complete a BA combined honours in philosophy and English literature from the University of Central Lancashire.

 But this was not enough.
 I needed to feel comfortable that I understood the evolutionary process and how, and why, it had created the species we have become.
 This was the golden time; I love learning.
 I read hundreds of books on history, philosophy, palaeontology, palaeoanthropology, primatology, evolutionary biology and evolutionary psychology and many formal papers from scientific journals.
-I visited conferences and lectures where I met and asked questions of many of the world’s most eminent authorities in their fields, including Richard Dawkins, Dame Jane Goodall (in the drawer of my bedside table is a precious possession: a handwritten letter from Dr. Goodall answering some of my questions about chimpanzee behaviour), A. C. Grayling, Angela Milner (during a private, arranged visit to the Natural History Museum to research the archaeopteryx for a scene in The God Machine), Steven Pinker, Frans de Waal and the late Sir Magnus Magnusson.
+I visited conferences and lectures where I met and asked questions of many of the world’s most eminent authorities in their fields, including Richard Dawkins, Dame Jane Goodall, A. C. Grayling, Angela Milner (during a private, arranged visit to the Natural History Museum to research the archaeopteryx for a scene in The God Machine), Steven Pinker, Frans de Waal and the late Sir Magnus Magnusson.

 During this research, some of my views had to be revised but it was clear that other thinkers, even those of the monumental stature of Richard Dawkins and Steven Pinker, believe that genetic influence in our understanding of human behaviour has not been taken seriously enough.
 Some, like evolutionary psychologists, John Tooby and Leda Cosmides, even share my concern that human beings are not well fitted for the world we have created for ourselves.